Ericeira: Geography

 Along its northern border is Coxos Break point, known as one of the best professional surfing areas in Europe, and not an area for beginners.
 The parish consists of the settlements Bairro Arsénio Amadeu, Calçadinha Preta, Ericeira, Fonte Boa, Fonte Boa dos Nabos, Lapa da Serra, Pinhal de Frades and Seixal.

 Economy

 Ericeira is a seaside town surrounded by many beaches and many surf spots recognized in Europe and the world as world class.
 Tourism-related businesses ranging from foodservice to hospitality, as well as commerce and fishing, are the main activities in the town.

 Ericeira is the home to Portugal's first/largest surfing association/club, the Ericeira Surf Clube.
 Founded in 1993, it developed from the surfing unit of the Ericeira Naval Club, which organized local, regional and national competitions in surf, bodyboard, kneeboard and longboard throughout the years.
 In addition, the Surf Club began a school to train local athletes and visiting tourists who wanted to learn how to surf.

+In the 2020s especially after the global pandemic, the town has become popular with internationally mobile freelancers - so called digital nomads - who are increasingly engaging with the local population, with co-working spaces, online community groups and meetups such as Open Coffee Ericeira becoming increasingly popular.